aryan161213/Realtime-Data-Pipeline-Airflow-Kafka-Spark-Cassandra/README.md

 Follow these steps to get the pipeline up and running.

-*   1.Spin up the Infrastructure
+* 1. Spin up the Infrastructure
   Use Docker Compose to pull and start all 7+ services (Airflow, Kafka, Spark, Cassandra, etc.):

   Run **docker-compose up -d**